 Rents are rising faster than wages across the country, especially in these cities

-Wages for the typical U.S. worker have grown since the pandemic, but for many Americans those gains are being gobbled up by rising rent.
+Wages for the typical U.S. worker have surged since the pandemic, but for many Americans those gains are being gobbled up by rising rent.

+Other cities where renters are feeling the pinch include Baltimore, Cincinnati, Las Vegas, New York and San Diego.

-The cost of renting began its sharp climb during the pandemic, as demand roared due to Americans fleeing major urban centers and opting for more space away from neighbors in the suburbs and rural areas.
-Rent is still increasing, housing experts say, just at a much slower pace than in recent history.
+Rent soared during the pandemic as demand rose due to Americans fleeing major urban centers and opting for more space away from neighbors in the suburbs and rural areas.
+Rent is still increasing, housing experts say, although now at a slower pace.

 "New multifamily buildings coming online have eased competitive pressure in many markets, but in New York City construction just simply can't keep up with demand," Lee said in a statement.

+Many Americans still opt to rent because it's cheaper than owning a home in major U.S. cities, according to an April Bankrate study.

-Rent outpacing wage growth means that many Americans are using an even larger portion of their paycheck for shelter and most likely sacrificing the purchase of other necessities like child care, groceries or saving for a home down payment, in order to do so.
+Rent outpacing wage growth means that many Americans are using an even larger portion of their paycheck for shelter, and often skimping on other necessities like child care, groceries or saving for a down payment on a home.

 Rising rent, which has helped fuel homelessness across the nation, has forced millions of Americans into spending more than the recommended 30% of their monthly income on housing.
 Rent increases have also played a major role in preventing inflation from falling, according to the latest consumer price index data.